Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Are Air Miles Better Than Cash Back?

-Cash back is the most versatile reward, but some air miles may be more valuable.
-The problem is that it’s hard to predict the value of frequent flyer air miles due to program changes.
-Consider these variables:
+Cash back is incredibly versatile, but sometimes air miles can be even more valuable.
+The tricky part is that frequent flyer air miles values can fluctuate due to program changes.
+Here are some factors to consider:

 - The reward ratio: The ratio specifies how many miles you get for each dollar you spend on travel.